 Fix 1 – Check for hardware issues

 - The loose connection can result in the hardware not working issue.
-If you’re using a wired keyboard, re-plug it and also try another available port to see if it works.
+If you’re using a wired keyboard, replug it and try another available USB port to see if it works.

 - If you’re using a wireless keyboard, make sure its batteries still have power and the receiver is connected properly.

 - Connect your keyboard to any other computer.
 If it fails to work neither, your device is probably damaged and you should reach out to Corsair for further assistance.

 If everything is fine with the hardware, the problems lie in somewhere else.
 Read on to find more.